JuanFBurgos/youtube-downloader/README.md

 # youtube-downloader

-Youtube downloader made with python and pytube, any suggestions about the code will be received.
+Youtube downloader made with python and pytube in a virtualenv, any suggestions about the code will be received.